cost-effective transport pallets carbon emission

 In 14 weeks to 6 meters.

 Or grow multiple smaller stems of the same variety as we are doing here below, to make handling of stems more easy.

 Wood for pallets in tropical area's is often imported from pine-producing countries like Chile, thousands of kilometers away.
 Alternatively it is harvested from the parts of the mountains destroying nature's wealth.
 Both methods require substantial fossile fuels to harvest and transport.
 Banana fiber is available in abundance next to the designated factory locations.

 Melina is a wood variety growing in the tropics that can be used for pallets.
-However it grows 4-6 times less fast than banana fiber in terms of dry-fiber quantity and requires substantial more land than banana plantations.
+However it grows 4-6 times less fast than banana fiber in terms of dry-fiber quantity per hectare and wooden forests require substantial more land than banana plantations.